 The Tour du Mont Blanc is one of the greatest walks in the world.
 It is just over 165 kilometres long, crosses at least six big mountain passes and the route makes its way through France, Italy and Switzerland.
 The scenery, villages, food and culture is interesting and varied.
 Above all, is the massive feeling of achievement once you have hiked the full circuit of the Mont Blanc massif.

+Walking, trekking, hiking the Tour Du Mont Blanc can be a challenge.
 The trek can take anywhere between 5 and 12 days to complete: most people will complete 8 to 10 daily walking sections and cover 12-20km per day.
 Each day will involve a significant ascent – most often up to 1000 metres – and then a similar descent to your night-stop.
 And while you trek you will see constant changes in scenery, meet lots of fellow trekkers and feel changes to the temperature.
 As you climb higher, the air becomes cooler and it is not uncommon to change from shorts and T-shirts into long trousers and a fleece jacket in a matter of minutes.
-The weather can be varied: you can expect warm, sunny days, but it is not unusual to have frontal weather systems bringing cold and wet weather.
+Weather on Mont Blanc can be varied: you can expect warm, sunny days, but it is not unusual to have frontal weather systems bringing cold and wet weather.
 Thankfully, these are not too common.

 There are a variety of places to stay from simple mountain huts (refuges) with dormitory-style sleeping arrangements to three-star hotels offering rooms with attached bathrooms.
 Most people are pleasantly surprised at the quality of hotels on the TMB – and it is one of the unique features of this hike.
 Many other long-distance hikes, such as the GR10 that runs length of the Pyrenees or the GR20 that traverses the spine of Corsica, are fabulous treks, but only offer mountain huts on many of the nights.
 The Tour du Mont Blanc offers good accommodation on all nights – and it is possible to have twin rooms on all nights.
 This makes it more attractive to those who want a bit more comfort.